jrusev/simple-neural-networks/README.md

 # Simple Neural Networks

-The repo contains the same neural network implemented with 5 different libraries - [Numpy](http://www.numpy.org/), [Theano](http://www.deeplearning.net/software/theano/), [TensorFlow](https://www.tensorflow.org/), [Keras](http://keras.io/) and
-[Torch](http://torch.ch/).
-The idea is to provide a bare bones implementation of a network trained on real-world data (the [MNIST](http://yann.lecun.com/exdb/mnist/) database of handwritten digits) that can serve as a starting point to build more complex architectures.

-The net is a simple multilayer perceptron with a hidden layer of 100 neurons and an output layer with 10 neurons, and is trained with mini batch gradient descent.
+Introductory examples in deep learning may sometimes be too verbose, often up to 300 lines, which makes it hard to actually see what is going on.
+This repo is an attempt to fix this - the longest example is 39 lines (31 LOC).
+It contains the same neural network implemented with 5 different libraries - [Numpy](http://www.numpy.org/), [Theano](http://www.deeplearning.net/software/theano/), [TensorFlow](https://www.tensorflow.org/), [Keras](http://keras.io/) and [Torch](http://torch.ch/).
+The network is a simple multilayer perceptron with a hidden layer of 100 neurons and an output layer with 10 neurons, and is trained on the [MNIST](http://yann.lecun.com/exdb/mnist/) database of handwritten digits.
-It can achieve accuracy of 97.8% on the MNIST dataset.
+It can achieve accuracy of 97.8%.

 ```shell
 $ python mlp_numpy.py